 Build a View Shaper

-Inspired by the famous sculptures on the doorstep of Leadenhall Market join this family workshop to capture a viewpoint of the scultures and then add it into your very own sculptural artwork.
-Part of the City of London's Sculpture in the City 2014 project.
+Inspired by the famous sculptures around 'The Gherkin' and Leadenhall Market, join this family workshop to capture a viewpoint of the scultures and then add it to the mega viewing structure.
+Part of the City of London's Sculpture in the City 2016 project.

 Structurally Found is London’s 'photography treasure hunt' and competition to win a Macbook Air, an iPad and tickets to the View from the Shard by Instagramming and Tweeting the structures that keep amazing buildings standing.
 During London’s Open House weekend, each photo tagged with #StructurallyFound and a correctly identified engineering element such as #Arch, #Dome or #Tunnel from our hitlist counts as one competition entry.
 But this is more than a competition: this is a conversation.
 Structurally Found will get the public chatting with engineers who can answer their questions and give them a unique insight into the structures that make London.
 To find out more and join the competition - click here.